doitintl/estimated_charges/README.md

 ### Setting up some parameters
 Before deploying the service you will need to set some values in the app.yaml file.
 * `PROJECT_ID`: "YOUR_PROJECT_ID" as written in the [Project Settings](https://console.cloud.google.com/iam-admin/settings/project?project=yoram-playground).
 This is the project in which you would like to see the metric
 * `GCP_BILLING_TABLE`: Source Table id for the BigQuery table in format: `project_id.dataset_name.table_name`.
-The source table may sit in a different project then the one creating and showing the metric.
+The source table may sit in a different project than the one creating and showing the metric.

 **Example:**
 ```